Lacey City Council

 REGULAR MEETINGS

 Regular meetings follow a formal and specific format.
-During a Regular Meeting, Councilmembers make a formal vote on items previously discussed at Worksessions, Special Sessions, or Committee Meetings.
+During a Regular Meeting, Councilmembers make a formal vote on items previously discussed at Worksessions, or Special Sessions.
 Councilmembers also adopt previous meetings minutes, and present proclamations, ordinances, and resolutions.
 During Regular Meetings, members of the public have an opportunity to make official comments to the Council during the Public Comment agenda item.

 WORKSESSIONS